Qasr el Banat, Lebanon: Characteristics

 The Prostylos Temple of Qsarnaba, with the entrance on the east side, stood on a high platform, reached by a wide flight of steps with over 20 steps.
 The walls of the podium were moved to the east and formed a lateral conclusion of the stairs.
 The mighty limestone curbs of the former Cella wall, which are distributed on the site, are weathered to some extent to the shapelessness.
 In 1974, the first phase of the restoration was completed, in which up to three rows of temple walls could be restored.
 In the middle section of the cella, the stepped base of a raised cult place can be seen.
 A separate sacrificial altar stands outside in the east at the foot of the staircase.

-It was composed of parts and supplemented in a further restoration phase after 1993.
-The columns of the vestibule were crowned by Corinthian capitals.

-Individual parts of the pediment triangle were assembled in the original form and placed as a whole at ground level next to the temple.
-In the upper cornice, a carved relief bust is preserved at the top of the gable.
-It shows the bearded head of a man who probably represents the founder of the building.